-Puerto Rico Governor Aims For 95% Power Restoration by December
+Puerto Rico’s Governor Aims for 95-Percent Power Restoration by December

 A Vox analysis shows that the official toll may be off by hundreds, and is likely to keep rising.

-The effort to restore power will largely be driven by the US Army Corps of Engineers, which has been patching up and rebuilding the island’s infrastructure for weeks at the direction of FEMA.
+The effort to restore power will largely be driven by the U.S. Army Corps of Engineers, which has been patching up and rebuilding the island’s infrastructure for weeks at the direction of FEMA.
 Puerto Rico’s lone power company had long been beset by financial problems relating to the island’s crippling debt, and its electrical system was in dire shape before the storm hit.

 President Trump alluded to those problems in a tweet on Thursday, one of many times he has shown a notable lack of compassion for the island since the storm hit.

 Other lawmakers have been more traditional in their approach.
 House Speaker Paul Ryan visited on Friday, pledging to help with long-term aid for what he called “a humanitarian disaster.”
-The House of Representatives passed a $36.5 billion bill this week to provide relief to victims of Maria and Hurricanes Harvey and Irma, which hit Texas and Florida in September.
+The House of Representatives passed a $36.5 billion bill this week to provide relief to victims of Maria and Hurricanes Harvey and Irma, which hit Texas and Florida, respectively, in September.

 Comments